Paul Gallacher: Dunfermline Athletic

 On 20 August 2007, Gallacher moved on loan to Scottish First Division side Dunfermline Athletic.
 He helped them earn valuable points with stunning penalty saves against Dundee and Queen of the South.
 On 31 December 2007, Gallacher's contract with Norwich City was terminated by mutual consent with immediate effect.
 One day later, it was officially announced that Gallacher had joined Dunfermline Athletic until the end of the season.
 After being arguably the best keeper in the division for most of the season, Gallacher signed a new contract with the Pars.

 St Mirren

 St Mirren signed Gallacher on a two-year deal in 2009, which allowed Gallacher to play in the Scottish Premier League.
 Following an excellent start to the 2009–10 season, Gallacher was called up to the Scotland squad for the friendly match against Wales.
 He went on to make 77 appearances in all competitions for St Mirren.

 Dunfermline Athletic (return)

 On 9 June 2011 Gallacher signed a 2-year contract with Dunfermline Athletic.
 Gallacher had a very good start to the 2011–12 season, saving penalty kicks against St Mirren and St Johnstone, which earned him the SPL player of the month award for July / August 2011.
 He continued to play regularly for Dunfermline until a shoulder injury suffered in December, which has ruled him out for the rest of the season.
+As Dunfermline entered administration in March 2013, Gallacher was one of several players made redundant by the club.

+Ross County

+Gallacher signed a short-term deal with Ross County shortly after leaving Dunfermline.
+He would make his debut on the final day of the season, keeping a clean sheet in the highland derby against Inverness Caledonian Thistle.